Kitchen garden: Vegetable garden

 A vegetable garden (also known as a vegetable patch or vegetable plot) is a garden that exists to grow vegetables and other plants useful for human consumption, in contrast to a flower garden that exists for aesthetic purposes.
 It is a small-scale form of vegetable growing.
 A vegetable garden typically includes a compost heap, and several plots or divided areas of land, intended to grow one or two types of plant in each plot.
 Plots may also be divided into rows with an assortment of vegetables grown in the different rows.
 It is usually located to the rear of a property in the back garden or back yard.
 About a third of adults in the UK and America grow food in private or community kitchen or vegetable gardens.
 In World War II, many people had a "victory garden" which provided food and thus freed resources for the war effort.

 With worsening economic conditions and increased interest in organic and sustainable living, many people are turning to vegetable gardening as a supplement to their family's diet.
 Food grown in the back yard consumes little if any fuel for shipping or maintenance, and the grower can be sure of what exactly was used to grow it.

+The beneficial effects on the sustainability of food as well as in reducing greenhouse gas emissions related to agriculture by growing one’s own food (for example, growing food locally reduces food miles, the distance food travels, and therefore reduces the greenhouse gas emissions associated with that travel) can be increased through social contagion, the process through which behaviour, emotions, or conditions spread spontaneously through a group or network.
+A 2019 study found evidence that the spread of vegetable gardens in urban space displays was the result of neighbors seeing vegetable gardens near them and deciding to grow their own.
+Once enough people in a network have been influenced to grow their own vegetables, the community can reach a tipping point, in which a majority of people transition to a new habit; a 2018 study published in Nature claims that with only 25 per cent of a population adopting a behavioral change, a minority perspective was able to overturn the majority.

 Organic horticulture, or organic gardening, has become increasingly popular for the modern home gardener.